KAIST-ELST/DMFTpack/index.md

   ```

 * Now, one may want to do analytic continuation from the imaginary Green's function to the real-frequency spectral function.
-  * Any continuation method can be used to obtain the density of states from the Green's function.
+  * Any continuation method can be used to obtain the density of states from the Green's function, e.g., MQEM ([PRB 98, 205102 (2018)](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.205102)) or [ΩMaxent](https://www.physique.usherbrooke.ca/MaxEnt/index.php/Main_Page) ([PRE 94, 023303 (2016)](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.94.023303))
   * For the case of self-energy continuation, one may generate "realFreq_Sw.dat_i_j" file.
 Here i and j are orbital indices.
 Each file contains omega for the first column and real and imaginary part of the self-energy for the second and third column, respectively.
-  * (optional) For the system with large spin-orbit coupling, we recommend MQEM method developed by J.-H. Sim [PRB (in press); arXiv:1804.01683].
+  * (optional) For the system with large spin-orbit coupling, we recommend MQEM method developed by J.-H. Sim.
 The source code will be available soon via GitHub (update: 2018-10-19).

     ```ShellSession
     $ mkdir realFreqSpectrum; cd realFreqSpectrum